h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 We currently align the streams directly with their timestamps without any further processing.
 This means that we didn't calibrate the timestamp to the same event, e.g., camera exposure, of each stream, because timestamping the recording in this low-level, fine-grained, way is beyond the capacity of the API we used.
 Nevertheless, the empirical maximum offset among all data streams is **no more than 1 frames at 60 FPS**, as manually evaluated during annotation. -->

-### &#x2022; Alignment
+### Alignment

 Although all data streams have been timestamped in recording, it is impossible for their timestamps to be exactly the same.
 There exists time drift in millisecond-level between data streams.
-Therefore, during processing, we use the timestamp of **rgbd0 camera**, the fixed third-person (side) view camera, serial number: 17471, as the reference, and align the timestamps of the rest data streams to it.
-The resulting timestamp alignment is saved in a file called `alignment.json`.
+Therefore, during processing, we use the timestamp of **rgbd0 camera**, the fixed third-person (side) camera, serial number: 17471, as the reference, and align the timestamps of the rest data streams to it.
+The resulting timestamp alignment is saved in a file named `alignment.json`.

 #### How to create an alignment.json file
 We use the timestamps of  **rgbd0 camera** as the reference.
 Therefore, the total number of frames saved in the `alignment.json` is equal to the number of timestamps recorded by rgbd0 camera.
 <br>
 Given a timestamp of rgbd0 camera and its associated frame number, for each of other data streams, we use the binary search alogrithm to find their **nearest** timestamp to the timestamp of rgbd0 camera.
 This nearest timestamp is then used as the timestamp of that frame of the other data stream.
 Note that the difference between the nearest timestamp and its query rgbd0 camera's timestamp has to be within a threshold, which is currently set to 1/60 * 10e9 nanosecond.

 #### The alignment.json file
-[tbd: rewrite same as file_explanation] `Alignment.json` file essentially saves a dictionary whose keys represent the frame indices.
+The file `alignment.json` essentially saves a dictionary whose keys represent the frame indices.
 Inside each frame (key), there is another dictionary which indicates the multi-modal streams and their corresponding timestamps.
 These streams are aligned by finding the closest timestamp to the reference timestamp (`rgbd0`).
-* frame index: starting from 0
+* frame index: Starting from 0
-	* key: stream id
+	* key: Stream id
-	* value: timestamp
+	* value: Timestamp

 The following is a snapshot of an example alignment.json file:
 ```